High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Now that you have a better grasp of the differential effects of rep ranges and their influence on muscle size, strength, and endurance, it's pertinent to discuss exercise selection.

 Compound exercises are cornerstones of building muscle and increasing strength since they work multiple muscle groups simultaneously.
-Therefore, you can generally lift much heavier loads (hopefully) when performing exercises like the barbell back squat than you can doing bicep curls.
+Therefore, you can generally lift much heavier loads (hopefully) when performing exercises like the barbell back squat than you can by doing bicep curls.

 Naturally, it's wise to start your workouts with compound movements when your muscles and nervous system are fresh.
 This is your opportunity to go heavy and focus on getting stronger.

 Isolation exercises, on the contrary, target a single muscle group at a time.
 Consequently, these exercises limit the amount of weight you can lift.
 The positive is that isolation movements are great for zeroing in on the proverbial mind-muscle connection.
-They allow you to "feel" your muscle working and pumping up with blood.
+They allow you to "feel" your muscles working and pumping up with blood.
 Treat isolation exercises as "assistance" movements to compound lifts.

 For example, your upper-body workout might look like this: